home-assistant/home-assistant.io/source/_integrations/tesla_fleet.markdown

 When connecting your Tesla account to Home Assistant, you **must** select the `Vehicle Information` or `Energy Product Information` scope.
 It is recommended you select all scopes for full functionality.
 The `Vehicle Location` scope was added in Home Assistant 2024.1, so any authorizations performed on previous releases that want this scope will need to be [modified](https://accounts.tesla.com/en_au/account-settings/security?tab=tpty-apps).

 ## Pay per use

-Previous Tesla restricted this integration to a very modest rate lite, however from January 2025 accounts in eligible countries will be charged for every API call.
-Tesla provides a $10 credit per developer account which is only enough to make 5000 `vehicle_data` calls per month.
-To make more API calls you will be required to provide payment details, and will be responsible for charges incurred from using this integration.
-For more details, please see [developer.tesla.com](https://developer.tesla.com).
+Previously, Tesla restricted this integration to a very modest rate limit.
+However, from January 2025, accounts in eligible countries will be charged for every API call.
+Here's what you need to know:

+- Tesla provides a $10 credit per developer account per calandar month
+- Every coordinator refresh, vehicle command, and wake up has a cost
+- This credit only allows for a maximum of 5000 coordinator refreshes
+- To go beyond the free tier:
+  - You must provide payment details
+  - You will be responsible for all charges

+For detailed pricing and eligible countries, please see [developer.tesla.com](https://developer.tesla.com).

+> **Warning:** Be mindful of your update interval settings as frequent updates will consume more API calls.

 ## Command signing